cldprgm/CS2_Neuro_Aimbot/README.md

 - If you have an RTX series graphics card, then for a significant increase in performance and detection speed, I recommend using tensorrt (you need to use models with the .engine extension) and download the sdk: https://developer.nvidia.com/tensorrt

 - Also present matchmaking_version.py for team game modes, but my dataset is small enough, so the model doesn't work well with classification.
 I do not recommend using it.

+- If you are using GPUs from older or newer series, you may need to install compatible versions of `torch`, `torchvision`, `torchaudio`, and TensorRT depending on your GPU generation.

 - This project is best suited for educational purposes and is not intended for unfair competitive use.